-Column Header Indicator Relationship →
+Column Header Indicator Relationship ⇒

 Indicates that: The selected element has at least one relationship to another element, which is shown in the Traceability window.
 Resource Indicates that: There is at least one resource assigned to a task on the element, in the Resource Allocation window.
 Risk Indicates that: There is at least one Risk item defined for the element, in the Risk window.
 Maintenance Indicates that: There is at least one Maintenance item defined for the element, in the Maintenance window.
-Test Indicates that: There is at least one Test item defined for the element, in the Testing window.
+Test Indicates that: There is at least one Test item defined for the element, in the Test Cases window.
 File Indicates that: The selected element has at least one associated file, defined on the

 'Files' page of the Properties window.
-Discussion Indicates that: There is a discussion thread or review of this element, in the Collaborate window.
+Discussion Indicates that: There is a discussion thread or review of this element, in the Discuss & Review window.
+Journal ☑ Indicates that: There is a Journal entry for this element, in the Discuss & Review window under the Journal tab.
 Document Indicates that: There is a Linked Document for this element.
-All Indicators Indicates that: Any or all of the listed items exist for the element, as indicated by the corresponding icon.
+All Indicators - Indicates that: Any or all of the listed items exist for the element, as indicated by the corresponding icon.